General Criteria for Grant Program

 - Student projects

-- General operations such as salaries and personnel expenses, rents, utilities, or other maintenance costs
+- General operations such as rents, utilities, or routine maintenance costs

 - Indirect costs, overhead, and/or facilities and administrative fees